emhill/117-S15/src/morea/08.lists/pwod.md

 ## text.py

-Write a function `triangle_text` that takes a string of text as a parameter and outputs the text as follows:
+Write a function `pyramid` that takes a string of text as a parameter and outputs the text as follows:

     Enter text: we love CS
 	w